Strange Case of Dr Jekyll and Mr Hyde: Characters

-Gabriel John Utterson
+Mr Utterson

 Gabriel John Utterson, a lawyer, has been a close loyal friend of Jekyll and Lanyon for many years.
 Utterson is a measured and, at all times, emotionless bachelor – who nonetheless seems believable, trustworthy, tolerant of the faults of others, and indeed genuinely likeable.
 However, Utterson is not immune to guilt, as he is quick to investigate and judge an interest in others' downfalls, which creates a spark of interest not only in Jekyll but also regarding Hyde.
 He concludes that human downfall results from indulging oneself in topics of interest.
 As a result of this line of reasoning, he lives life as a recluse and "dampens his taste for the finer items of life".
 Utterson concludes that Jekyll lives life as he wishes by enjoying his occupation.

 Dr Henry Jekyll / Mr Edward Hyde

 Based in Soho in London's West End, Dr Jekyll is a "large, well-made, smooth-faced man of fifty with something of a slyish cast", who sometimes feels he is battling between the good and evil within himself, leading to the struggle between his dual personalities of Henry Jekyll and Edward Hyde.
 He has spent a great part of his life trying to repress evil urges that were not fitting for a man of his stature.
 He creates a serum, or potion, in an attempt to separate this hidden evil from his personality.
 In doing so, Jekyll transformed into the smaller, younger, cruel, remorseless, and evil Hyde.
 Jekyll has many friends and an amiable personality, but as Hyde, he becomes mysterious and violent.
 As time goes by, Hyde grows in power.
 After taking the potion repeatedly, he no longer relies upon it to unleash his inner demon, i.e., his alter ego.
 Eventually, Hyde grows so strong that Jekyll becomes reliant on the potion to remain conscious throughout the book.